 COURSE INSTRUCTOR TITLE OF PAPER DATE SUBMITTED Student Code of Conduct.
-A student found expulsion from school, and any such disci any state in which the student seeks to be about the nature of this offense, please rev e credit is a serious violation of the Law School's d guilty of plagiarism is subject to suspension or pline will be reported to the Board of Bar Examiners in admitted to practice.
+A student found expulsion from school, and any such discipant state in which the student seeks to be about the nature of this offense, please rev e credit is a serious violation of the Law School's d guilty of plagiarism is subject to suspension or ipline will be reported to the Board of Bar Examiners in admitted to practice.
 To avoid any misunderstandings view the following provision of the Student Code of this sheet to your paper when you turn it in to your Section 2-201.
-Academic Misconduct Violations. . , ritten work of another and pass it off as one's own for ng are examples of plagiarism, but not an exhaustive am can occur: (1) To use someone else's wor ds without unambiguous acknowledgment.
+Academic Misconduct Violations. · , ritten work of another and pass it off as one's own for ng are examples of plagiarism, but not an exhaustive sm can occur: (1) To use someone else's wor rds without unambiguous acknowledgment.
 (2) To paraphrase someone els se's words without unambiguous acknowledgement.
 (3) To use someone else's idea as without unambiguous acknowledgment.
-ENDORSEMENT BY STUDENT: t I have not committed plagiarism in writing the (Signature) (Student ID Number)
+ENDORSEMENT BY STUDENT: I have read the foregoing and I certify tha attached paper. t I have not committed plagiarism in writing the (Signature) (Student ID Number)